 As I mentioned in this article on the 3 key components of great photography, your skill and knowledge is a big part of that.

-Take the time to level up your photography with one of these classes.
+Take the time to level up your photography with one of these free online photography courses with assignments, or even one of the recommended books.